 “I was gagging for it, I know.
 But I didn’t enjoy it.
-I just wanted him to do his bit and get off me.
-Maybe I sobered up a bit when I was sick.”
+When it came to it I just wanted him to do his bit and get off me.
+Maybe I’d sobered up a bit after I was sick.”

 “I think Bob was married.
 I had a job keeping his hands off me and left him in no doubt I was going home alone.”

 We chatted a bit more then I asked her what to do about Tim.
 He’d been at work that day but our paths didn’t really cross, either he was busy or I was and we had separate breaks.

 “What’s the problem, love?”
 Sarah asked, “Ask him out.
 It’s a woman’s prerogative these days.”

 “Yes I know all that but… I just don’t want to seem too forward.
 You know I can be a little bit um bossy I suppose and I hate myself for it.
 Then I’d have the problem as to where to take him.
 Would he expect me to pay if I’d done the asking?
 I can’t get my head round it all.”

 “Look Sophie, don’t try to cross too many bridges all at once.
 Take one step at a time.
 Play it cool.
 Not that I’m any expert.
 I’m back learning after a long break.
 Just look at the fool I made of myself last night.”

 “Well that wasn’t your finest hour, obviously, but put it behind you.
 Forget it happened.
 Just put it down to experience.”
 Then I added mischievously: “Just keep checking yourself to make sure haven’t picked anything nasty up from him.”